Zavah: In rabbinic literature

-Although the Written Law explicitly enjoins women to count seven days of cleanness when they have seen irregular blood sightings (the irregularity occurring only from the eighth day of the start of her regular period and ending with the conclusion of the eighteenth day), the Sages of Israel have required all women who have experienced even their regular and natural purgation to count seven days of cleanness before they can be purified.
+Although the Torah explicitly enjoins women to count seven days of cleanness when they have seen irregular blood sightings (the irregularity occurring only from the eighth day of the start of her regular period and ending with the conclusion of the eighteenth day), the Chazal have required all women who have experienced even their regular and natural purgation to count seven days of cleanness before they can be purified.

 Zavah ketanah

 The woman, within an eleven-day window of the completion of her base seven-day niddah period (and her typical immersion in the mikveh) notices an abnormal blood discharge.
 This one time discharge deems her a zavah ketanah (minor zavah) and brings the requirement for her to verify that the next day will show no discharge.
-Provided the next day is clean, her immersion in the mikveh prior to sunset makes her tahor (pure) after sunset.
+Provided the next day is clean, her immersion in the mikveh before sunset makes her tahor (pure) after sunset.

 Zavah gedolah

 In the zavah gedolah (major zavah) scenario, the woman, within an eleven-day window of the completion of her base seven-day niddah period (and immersion in the mikveh) notices an abnormal blood discharge.
 If the next day another discharge is noticed, followed by yet another discharge on the third consecutive day, she is deemed a zavah gedolah.
 She is then required to count seven clean days, immerse in a mikveh on the seventh day and bring a korban on the eighth.